omerr589/omerr589/README.md

 # Hello, I'm Ömer Faruk Yılmaz 👋
 ## About Me
-I'm a Backend Developer based in Kocaeli, Turkey.
+I'm a Backend Developer in Gebze, Turkey.
 I specialize in C# and MSSQL, with a focus on Entity Framework, API management, and IoC.
 Currently pursuing a master's degree in Computer Engineering at Gebze Technical University.
 Formerly led the software team at Kapsul Rover Team.

 ## Skills
 - **Languages:** C#, MSSQL, C++, Python